Prague airport and how to get to the city center

-4) Uber or Liftago taxi.
+4) Uber, Taxify or Liftago taxi.
 You can download a taxi app to your phone and use it for your transfer to the city center.
 Uber is used in Prague all the time and its competitor in Czech is called Liftago taxi.
-For a free bonus with your first ride, click here to register for Uber and Liftago taxi.
-They are very similar services, and all you need to do is add your current location, where you want to go, and you'll be able to see how much it will cost you straight away, so there's no hidden surprises.
+For a free bonus with your first ride, click here to register for Uber, Taxify or the Liftago taxi.
+They are very similar services, and all you need to do is add your current location, where you want to go, and you'll be able to see how much it will cost you straight away, so there are no hidden surprises.

 Where to find taxis the airport

 The official taxi stand is situated in front of the terminal building.
 You'll spot the taxis quite easily as they are bright yellow.

 Here's some good news - the airport has Wi-Fi - it's fast, with unlimited use, and it's free!